A Thing Beyond Hope: A Novel

 Where once, law schools produced bastions of honourable and ethical practices, today’s law schools produce bland enforcers of the law, incapable of questioning the very principles that form the bedrock of their education.

 From the case method to the moot court, modern legal education trains students to comply with legal authority, forever bowing to the whims of judges, professors and tutors.
-In this book, Krook lays out a new way of teaching law and questions the future of legal education.

 Us vs Them: A Case for Social Empathy: